Split tear of the peroneus longus tendon and peroneus brevis tendon tear

 - The peroneus brevis shows thickening with ill-definition and increased signal intensity with near complete disruption of its fibers.

-- Associated mild subcutaneous oedema of the lateral aspect of the ankle.
+- Associated mild subcutaneous edema of the lateral aspect of the ankle.

 - Intact flexor and extensor tendons around the ankle with no evidence of tenosynovitis.